Linuturk/www.onitato.com/README.md

 www.onitato.com
 ===============

 Source code for www.onitato.com.

-Currently hosted at http://devsite.onitato.com.
+Built using Pelican.
+Automated using git, Github, Jenkins, and pyrax.